francoisrice/FantasyFighter/README.md

 Speed of actions:
 - Light - hits instantly, 40% damage
 - Heavy - 1 turn to charge, then hits on following turn, 100% damage
-- Smash - 2 turns to charge, then hits on following turn, negates motion, 200% damage
+- Smash - 2 turns to charge, then hits on following turn, negates jumping and moving, 200% damage
 - Jump - in the air that turn, and enemy's turn
-- Block - Starts that turn and continues for the next turn, negates motion
+- Block - Starts that turn and continues for the next turn, negates jumping and moving

 Blocking a light attack or heavy attack cancels the attack Heavy attacks that are blocked cause the next turn to be spent stunned